lhenry-dev/windows-firewall-rs/README.md

 ---

-**A Rust crate for managing Windows Firewall rules and settings via the native Windows API.**
+**A Rust crate for managing Windows Firewall rules and settings using the Windows API in Rust.**

 </div>